Grzetan/3D-Reconstruction-Triangulation/README.md

 For every CSV file we first check to which camera this file is corelelated.
 Remeber to place CSV files in the same folder and have them in the same order as camera's object's in XML file (Give your cameras some ID's and use corresponding ID's in the name of CSV files).
 After processing all of the CSV files 2D vector of `cv::Point2d` is created `(n_cams, n_points)`, first dimention corresponds to number of cameras and second dimention corresponds to number of points.
 Remeber that number of rows in all of the CSV files must be equal.
 If object isn't detected on frame just pass it as empty row with ID.
 Each entry in this vector corresponds to pixel coordinates of the center of the bounding box.
 See CSV files in `referenceBB` folder to see correct structure.

 - Output file
 Program creates `output.ply` file which contains all of the triangulated points, open it in blender to see the path.
+Name of this file can be provided in the command line arguments as the last argument.

 When you have these files in place run